sonalirv01/BookMyConsultationUI/README.md

 ## Project Setup steps

+1. Traverse into code repo and execute `node i` to install packages
-1. To start the application `npm start`
+2. To start the application `npm start`

 ## Available Scripts